41 of the Best Christian Books for Women (That Will Change Your Life in 2023!)

 In this Bible study, you’ll get hands-on experience with taking off the lies that make you overeat and putting on the truth that will set you free from the control of food.
 Through daily Bible studies and practical renewing-of-the-mind tools such as truth journaling and Scripture prayers, you’ll develop a habit of going to God rather than food for help with life.

 The author also has a website and podcast that will encourage you as you go to God for help with breaking free from the control of food.
 Click HERE for the current price.

 I’ve listed some resources for women in my post How Should Christians Respond to Anxiety and Depression.
-You can read more about them by clicking HERE.
+My favorite book on the subject is Try Softer By Aundi Kolber (listed above or click here).
+You can read about more resources by clicking HERE.

 If technology is the new addiction, then multi-tasking is the new marching order.
 We check our email while cooking dinner, send a text while bathing the kids, and spend more time looking into electronic screens than into the eyes of our loved ones.
 With our never-ending to-do lists and jam-packed schedules, it’s no wonder we’re distracted.

 But this isn’t the way it has to be.

 In July 2010, special education teacher and mother Rachel Macy Stafford decided enough was enough.
 Tired of losing track of what matters most in life, Rachel began practicing simple strategies that enabled her to momentarily let go of largely meaningless distractions and engage in meaningful soul-to-soul connections.

 She started a blog to chronicle her endeavors and soon saw how both external and internal distractions had been sabotaging her happiness and preventing her from bonding with the people she loves most.